MadhiasM/TeclastF6ProTabletMode/README.md

   If Y and Z acceleration are close to 0, then it is indistinguishable from a physical viewpoint due to noisy signals
 - [ ] Some sort of fallback / safe state to trigger disable tablet mode if something weird is detected?
 To be able to get control of keyboard again
 - [ ] Break from while loop if error occurs to stop service
+- [ ] Improve behaviour when laptop wakes up from sleep.
+If state changes while in sleep, it is not registered

 ## Modularity
 - [ ] // TODO: Retrieve from device config in 60-sensor.hwdb or udev rules instead of hardcoding